stacks-network/docs/src/pages/stacks-blockchain/managing-accounts.md

   console.log(accountInfo);
 ```

 -> Note: A "principal" is any entity that can have a token balance.
-Find more details in the [Princials guide](/smart-contracts/principals).
+Find more details in the [Principals guide](/smart-contracts/principals).

 The API will respond with a balance, nonce (starting at zero), and respective proofs: